Skip to main content

 Where are Our Canadian Rockies?

-Our breathtaking Canadian Rockies extends from the Kootenay Rockies region’s northern tip (Hamber Provincial Park) all the way to the south in the south-east corner of British Columbia, Canada.
-Simultaneously, the meandering rivers of Columbia and Kootenay define its western edge.
+Our breathtaking Canadian Rockies extends from the Kootenay Rockies region’s northern tip (Hamber Provincial Park) all the way to the south-east corner of British Columbia, Canada.
+Simultaneously, the wandering rivers of Columbia and Kootenay define its western edge.
 West of these two rivers are the towering peaks belonging to the ‘Columbias’ and these three sub-ranges: the Purcells, Selkirks and Monashees within the Kootenays.

 The Continental Divide is a natural border between the two provinces, British Columbia and Alberta.
 Travelling through the heart of the parks, the 105-km stretch of highway, Highway 93 South, forms the major access route.
 This prominent roadway, also known as the “Banff-Windermere Highway”, connects Kootenay National Park on the west to Banff National Park on the east of the Great Divide